 Coming back to the designs, one could choose a straightforward cross stitch pattern or attempt an intricate floral one which resulted in big moments of showing off if achieved well and engaging in gloating over failed attempts by other women in the neighborhood.

 The second step would involve doing the embroidery.
 Although an enjoyable process, it required her to follow the pattern with great concentration and focus, especially in the early stages of pattern formation.
 Mistakes in this context seem trivial, but in the context of artistry, it is pretty severe.
 The duration of completing a piece would vary, and women did exaggerate that part of the information depending on what would get more valued in the given context, the talent of finishing something fast flawlessly or toiling over for days and thus reflecting perseverance and attention to detail.
+Women often worked while major life events unfolded – sometimes happily returning to their piece of work soon after the event and at other times being unable to pick up from where they left off.
+Of course, there were occasions where they sewed as it provided respite amidst everything else.
+It would be fair to say that it was rare for a woman’s sewing project to continue smoothly from start to finish.
+If not major events, a minor event like a tiny cut on the finger from a kitchen accident would delay the process almost indefinitely.

 The imagery of women sewing is deeply embedded in cultures around the world, often captured in literature and film.
 Elizabeth from Little Women (Louisa May Alcott), whose homely nature is reflected through her sewing and knitting.
 Satyajit Ray’s highly acclaimed film, Charulata, has a woman sitting by a window and sewing in its opening scene.
 She pauses, puts her sewing down, and peeps outside the shutters to glimpse the world outside.
 She is the protagonist who appears to have a keen interest in artistic aspirations, including music, literature, and sewing.